Raphire/Win11Debloat/README.md

 - Restore the old Windows 10 style context menu.
 (Windows 11 only)
 - Hide the 3D objects, music or onedrive folder in the Windows explorer sidepanel.
 (Windows 10 only)
 - Hide the 'Include in library', 'Give access to' and 'Share' options in the context menu.
 (Windows 10 only)

+#### Advanced Features
+- Sysprep mode to apply changes to the Windows Default user profile.

 ## Default Mode